 An Update Regarding COVID-19

 The leadership of Hope deeply desires to care well for those around us and to do all that we can, even exceeding recommendations, to help with these efforts.
-In light of this, we will be canceling all Hope events, including small groups, until we receive further instruction from the MDH.
-We will continue to host virtual worship services for each location.
-As this situation continues to change rapidly, we will be monitoring MDH recommendations and adjust accordingly.
+In light of this, we will be continue to host virtual worship services for each location until further notice as we monitor the MDH reccomendations and adjust accordingly.
+Please check for updates and more details on how Hope will be responding to other events and gatherings by clicking the Read More button below.

 Associate Pastor of Columbia Heights and Visual Communications